vipghn4/knowledge_notes/notes/Physics/Moment.md

             $$(\nabla\times \mathbf{F})(p)\cdot \hat{\mathbf{n}} = \lim_{A\to 0} \frac{1}{|A|} \oint_C \mathbf{F}\cdot d\mathbf{r}$$

             >**NOTE**.
 This is somewhat similar to the definition of divergence, where $\mathbf{F}\cdot \hat{\mathbf{n}}$ is taken, rather than $\mathbf{F}\cdot d\mathbf{r}$ due to the difference in purposes

-* *Interpretation*.
-    * *Assumptions*.
-        * A vector field describes the velocity field of a fluid flow
-        * A small ball is located within the fluid or gas, with the centre being fixed at a certain point
-    * *Conclusion*.
-If the ball has a rough surface, the fluid flowing past it will make it rotate
-        * The rotation axis, oriented according to the right-hand rule, points in the direction of the curl
-        * The angular speed of the rotation is half the magnitude of the curl at this point
 * *Intuition of curl*.
     * *Solving for curl*.
 Since $\nabla\times \mathbf{F}\in\mathbb{R}^3$, we have that